Hibaa-maxx/data_science_projects_IBA/README.md

-Welcome to my repository,  a collection of projects I’ve developed as part of my ongoing Master’s in Data Science at IBA Karachi.
+Welcome to my repository,  a collection of projects I’ve developed as part of my ongoing Master’s in Data Science at Institute of Business Adminstration(IBA), Karachi.
 Each project explores a different area of data-driven problem solving, from  ML to modern deep learning and computational intelligence.

 💡 Featured Projects